Graylog2/documentation/pages/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Start by downloading the quick setup app from our `downloads page <http://www.graylog.org/download/>`_ Now extract the archive to any location you like.
-All parts of the Graylog2 system will be extracted in subfolders.
+All parts of the Graylog system will be extracted in subfolders.

 Next step is to run the app and opening the URL you are seeing in your browser::